 HACA currently administers 489 VASH tenant-based (Veterans Affairs Supportive Housing) vouchers.
-In addition, we have 50 projectbased VASH vouchers in partnership with Integral Care at Housing First at Oak Springs to open in the Spring of 2019 (25 VASH and 25 HCV project-based vouchers for a total of 50 permanent supportive housing units) and 25 VASH project-based vouchers at Elysium Grand to open in late Fall 2019.
+In addition, we have 50 project-based VASH vouchers in partnership with Integral Care at Housing First at Oak Springs which opened in the Spring of 2019 (25 VASH and 25 HCV project-based vouchers for a total of 50 permanent supportive housing units) and 25 VASH project-based vouchers at Elysium Grand to open in late Fall 2019.
 In addition, HACA was awarded 89 more mainstream vouchers, bringing the total to 148 vouchers to serve persons with disabilities.

-Austin Affordable Housing Corporation, a nonprofit subsidiary of HACA, currently provides over 3,300 additional affordable housing units in Austin, helping to meet our community's need for additional affordable housing opportunity.
-AAHC has in its construction pipeline another 1,657 units to be completed by the end of 2019.
+Austin Affordable Housing Corporation, a nonprofit subsidiary of HACA, currently provides over 5,400 additional affordable housing units in Austin, as well as almost 700 more units under construction, helping to meet our community's need for additional affordable housing opportunity.
+AAHC has another 3,457 units in its pipeline for possible future acquisition and/or development.